 As required by the EPCRA, we file periodic reports with regulators covering four areas: Emergency Planning, Emergency Release, Hazardous Chemical Storage, and Toxic Chemical Release.
 We maintain small quantities of hazardous materials on our premises and, therefore, have relatively modest reporting requirements under the EPCRA.
 We are also subject to the requirements of other environmental and occupational safety and health laws and regulations.
+Additionally, we review Tier II reporting requirements of the Department of Environmental Quality which requires reporting the storage of hazardous materials in large quantities and if they've changed from year to year.
+These are state run programs and each state may have slightly different requirements.

 Our environmental compliance costs to date have not been material, and we currently have no reason to believe that such costs will become material in the foreseeable future.
-We do not expect capital or other expenditures for environmental compliance to be material in 2013.
+We do not expect capital or other expenditures for environmental compliance to be material in 2014.
 However, environmental requirements are complex, change frequently, and have become more stringent over time.
 Accordingly, we cannot provide assurance that these requirements will not change or become more stringent in the future in a manner that could have a material adverse effect on our business.